Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Introduction

-Different from the stability analysis for single-objective optimization~\citep{hardt2016train}, the techniques used in our generalization and optimization analysis allow to remove conflicting assumptions and use larger step sizes to ensure both small generalization and optimization errors, which are of independent interest.
+Different from the stability analysis for single-objective learning~\citep{hardt2016train}, the techniques used in our generalization and optimization analysis allow to remove conflicting assumptions such as bounded gradient and bounded function value assumptions in the strongly convex and unconstrained setting, as well as use step sizes larger than $\mathcal{O}(1/t)$ in \citep{hardt2016train} to ensure both small generalization and optimization errors, which are of independent interest.